Lyle Talbot: Return to the stage

+He also was featured in non-singing roles in a number of musicals, including Los Angeles and San Francisco Civic Light Opera Company 1964 productions of Cole Porter's "Kiss Me, Kate," with Patrice Munsel (he played her suitor, General Harrison Howell).
+Talbot appeared as Captain Brackett in a 1967 revival of South Pacific at (Lincoln Center) starring Florence Henderson and Giorgio Tozzi.

+Throughout the '60s and'70s and into the '80s, Talbot was a frequent guest star in productions of "My Fair Lady" as Colonel Pickering and "Camelot" as King Pellinore at the Music Circus in Sacramento, California.

+In 1962, Talbot directed and co-starred with Ozzie and Harriet Nelson and a young Sally "Hot Lips" Kellerman in Marriage Go Round, a play Talbot and the Nelsons took on the road again in the early 1970s.

+He also starred in the Preston Jones drama, "The Last Meeting of the Knights of the White Magnolia," at the Alley Theatre in Houston and the Chicago area Lincolnshire Theater.

 Television, 1950s1980s

 Although Talbot once starred in the film Trapped by Television (1936), the invention of TV actually revived his acting career after the quality of his movie roles began to decline.
 Talbot was a frequent presence on American television from the 1950s well into the 1970s with occasional appearances in the 1980s.
 From 1955 to 1966, he regularly appeared in episodes of The Adventures of Ozzie and Harriet as neighbor Joe Randolph.
 He also had a recurring role (1955–58) as Paul Fonda in numerous episodes of The Bob Cummings Show.

 Talbot also acted in a variety of early television Westerns.
 He played Colonel Billings three times on The Adventures of Kit Carson (1951–1955), appeared four times as a judge on the syndicated series The Cisco Kid, guest-starred in four episodes of Gene Autry's The Range Rider in 1952 and 1953, was cast five times in different roles on The Lone Ranger between 1950 and 1955, and played Sheriff Clyde Chadwick in the 1959 episode "The Sanctuary" on Colt .45, and the episode "Two Tickets to Ten Strike" on Maverick in 1959.
 In the 1950s and beyond, he performed as well in a wide range of other drama and comedy programs.
 In 1955 he portrayed the character Baylor in six episodes or "chapters" of the early sci-fi series Commando Cody: Sky Marshal of the Universe.
 From 1953 to 1957, he was cast as different characters in four episodes of the anthology series Lux Video Theatre.
 In 1967, he played Colonel Blake three times on The Beverly Hillbillies and appeared three times between 1965 and 1971 on Green Acres.
-On one episode of Green Acres Talbot played himself but in the fictional role of a senator, spoofing actors such as Ronald Reagan who actually became politicians later in their careers.
+On one episode of Green Acres in 1969, Talbot played himself but in the fictional role of a senator, spoofing actors such as Ronald Reagan who actually became politicians later in their careers.